How to be sustainable while looking your best on your big day?

 - Mixing and matching makes the perfect match

 Do you have an ethereal skirt that you have been saving to wear on your big day but can’t find the perfect top to pair it with?
 Try mixing things up.
-Pair a colourful, heavily embellished skirt with a white shirt tucked in at the waist.
+Pair a colorful, heavily embellished skirt with a white shirt tucked in at the waist.
 The muted white on top will highlight the playful skirt and you do not have to trouble yourself with the wires of a choli digging into your skin as you party your heart out on your most important day.
 Drape your dupatta over a trenchcoat if you are getting married in the winter and do not want to be freezing cold in a skimpy choli.
 Do not be scared to experiment.
 You are free to blur the lines between ethnic wear and Western wear.

 - How to keep the memories of your big day with you forever

-A solid silk skirt, an organza dupatta which is embellished to your preference, layered detachably on top of each other would make for a fun, flirty wedding lehenga.
+A solid silk skirt, an organza dupatta that is embellished to your preference, layered detachably on top of each other would make for a fun, flirty wedding lehenga.
 And what’s even better, you can use the embellished organza dupatta later as a shrug, as a scarf or you can layer it over your regular LBD.
 This way, your dream wedding outfit does not stay locked up in your wardrobe for the rest of your life.
-It is upcycled, reusable and sustainable – what more could a new age bride ask for?
+It is upcycled, reusable and sustainable – what more could a new-age bride ask for?
 These dreamy sustainable outfit ideas are easy on the pocket but make you look like the ethereal bride that you have always dreamt of being.
 They are fit for the modern woman who is all set to walk down the aisle but does not wish to splurge a fortune on an outfit that she will wear only once and might stay locked up in her wardrobe for the rest of her life.